theDockerr/RAT-TELEGRAM-BOT/README.md

 (.exe).
 Este proyecto debe ser utilizado de manera ética y responsable.
 Su uso no autorizado es un acto ilegal.
 Si se utiliza de forma incorrecta, es responsabilidad del usuario.
+### Download the repository and then extract it.
+After extracting, you will find a folder with the executable file.
 Telegram RAT: Ethical Usage Guide

 ### 1. Create the Bot on Telegram